paulwizviz/learn-web/docs/htmx.md

 ### Example 1

-This is an example of a HTMX with a single button when clicked perform a GET call to an endpoint `/clicked`.
+This is an [example](../htmx/ex1/index.html) of a HTMX with a single button when clicked perform a GET call to an endpoint `/clicked`.
 The HTMX dependency provided via CDN in the <script> tag.
-The HTMX is [here](../htmx/ex1/index.html).

 ### Example 2

-This example demonstrates HTMX tabs.
-The HTMX is [here](../htmx/ex2/index.html).
+This [example](../htmx/ex2/index.html) demonstrates HTMX tabs.
 The HTMX dependency is download to the server and serverd from `/static/htmx.min.js` endpoint.

+### Example 3

+This [example](../htmx/ex3/index.html) demonstrates AJAX related operations (GET, POST, PUT, etc).

 ## References